actuallycabbage/vercel2otel/api/README.md

 # api/
-Vercel has a somewhat unusual way of running Go applications.
-All routes need to be sitting in the root api/ directory with a single `Handler` function in there.
+Vercel requires that all routes must to be sitting in the root api/ directory each with a single `Handler` function in there.